minprog/exercises/writing/strings/index.md

 3. Type the names of students that you've worked with on this problem: <input name="form[samen]" type="text" required>

-4. In the form below, choose the files that you just downloaded.
+4. Upload your programs in the form below.

 5. Press "Submit for grading".
 Presto!